nextcloud/gallery/README.md

 * Native SVG support
 * Download image straight from the slideshow

+## Browser compatibility
+* Firefox, Chrome, IE 10+, Opera, Safari
+* iOS, Opera Mobile

 ## Installation
 1. Place this app in your apps folder
 2. Activate it in the apps menu

 **Note**
-It is strongly advised to install ImageMagick and it's PECL extension in order to be able to visualise previews of more media types.
+It is strongly advised to install ImageMagick and its PECL extension in order to be able to visualise previews of more media types.